 Other modules include Contextual Design, Personal Development 1, Professional Experience and Contextual Study 2.

-Level 6 (Year 3) This year consolidates and synthesises your learning experience with particular emphasis on developing your own visual identity and personal approach.
+Level 6 (Year 3) This year of the Jewellery Design and Related Products course consolidates and synthesises your learning experience with particular emphasis on developing your own visual identity and personal approach to jewellery design.
 You develop your own personal brief which then acts as a guide to your experimental enquiry.
-This enables you to make decisions, decide the area you wish to pursue, and the materials and process you wish to investigate.
-Self-discovery and developing transferable skills such as independence, self-reliance, self-motivation, critical evaluation and problem solving - all help you to develop the necessary life skills you will need to start your career upon graduation.
+This enables you to make decisions, decide the area of jewellery design you wish to pursue, and the materials and process you wish to investigate.
+Self-discovery and developing transferable skills such as independence, self-reliance, self-motivation, critical evaluation and problem solving - all help you to develop the necessary life skills you will need to start your career in the jewellery industry upon graduation.

 Modules include Personal Development 2, Final Essay, Professional Practice and Personal Development 3.